edmomot/edmomot.github.io/_posts/2025-07-11-local-dns-without-port-numbers.md

         - 127.0.0.1
 ```

-# Using .internal for hostname mapping for other network devices
+# Let my router use .internal for other network devices

 For consistency, I want my router to use `.internal` for automatic hostname based URLs.
 E.g. `my_desktop.internal` should automatically work with any device that joins the network.